Here is 10 type of income on which you don't have any tax liability We give you ten such types of incomes that don't attract...

 - e.
 Any lineal ascendant or descendant of the individual;

 - f.
 Any lineal ascendant or descendant of the spouse of the individual;

 - g.
 Spouse of the persons referred to in (b) to (f).

 consideration (i.e., monetary gift may be received in cash, cheque, draft, etc.) by an

 (ii) The aggregate value of such sum of money received during the year exceeds Rs.
 50,000.

-i.e. any money received from relative or received from friends other then occasion of marriage will be taxable and if money received not in excess of Rs 50,000/- then will not be taxable.
+i.e. any money received from relative or received from friends other then the occasion of marriage will be taxable and if money received not more than Rs 50,000/- then will not be taxable.

-Note: We will discuss Gift provision in details in forthcoming article.
+Note: We will discuss Gift provision in details in the forthcoming article.